ljtpetersen/recov-mc/README.md

 ```

 The `list` command, with no arguments passed, will list players who have stored inventories, including offline players.
 When passing a player's username, it will list the death inventories of that player.
+The second set of optional arguments for the `list` command will allow one to only view the inventories of online players, and specify an optional filter.
+A consequence of this is that, if one wants to list the death inventories of players whose names are either `true` or `false`, one must specify them in all uppercase.
+So,
+`/recov list TRUE` will list the inventories of the player whose username is `true`, which `/recov list true` will list the players who are online and who have death inventories.

 The `clear` command, with zero parameters,
 will clear all death inventories.
 When passing a player's username, it will only clear that player's death inventories.